 Early History of the Dirlingtolm family

-Another 175 words (12 lines of text) covering the years 1296 and 1281 are included under the topic Early Dirlingtolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dirlingtolm research.
+Another 88 words (6 lines of text) covering the years 1296 and 1281 are included under the topic Early Dirlingtolm History in all our PDF Extended History products and printed products wherever possible.

 Dirlingtolm Spelling Variations